-This is one of the most common questions we get from customers who are preparing to install a solar array on their home or business, and there is definitely logic behind the query.
+This is one of the most common questions we get from customers who are preparing to install a A solar array is an interconnected system of photovoltaic modules (solar panels) that function as a single electricity-producing unit.
+These...
+More on their home or business, and there is definitely logic behind the query.
 After all, solar panels are electrical equipment, and all electrical equipment has some fire hazard associated with it.
 Also, anything sitting on top of the roof in a New Mexico summer is bound to get very hot.

 In the solar industry, we are quick to dismiss this concern for a few different reasons.
 First, research indicates that less than .01% of solar installations have ever resulted in rooftop solar-caused fires, making solar panels one of the safest forms of electricity.
 In the rare cases where solar-caused fires have happened, the cause was nearly always rooted in un-vetted technologies or faulty wiring.
 Like any purchase, choosing stable and reputable brands reduces risk considerably.

 One example of solar technology that has unfortunately caused some damage is Solyndra solar panels.
 The solar panels developed by this manufacturer were an unstable tube design that was not properly vetted and has caused some problems.
 Affordable Solar, and the vast majority of solar installers across the nation, use photovoltaic (PV) panels that generate electric power by using solar cells to convert energy from the sun.
 These cells are manufactured and developed in such a way to be extremely stable.